First Date (musical): Melbourne (2016)

 Pursued by Bear mounted the Australian Production at Chapel off Chapel, Melbourne.
 The production ran from 1–11 September 2016.
 The cast included Jordon Mahar and Rebecca Hetherington as Aaron and Casey.
 Daniel Cosgrove, Nicole Melloy, Danielle O'Malley, Adam Porter and Stephen Valeri made up the Ensemble.
 The creative team included Mark Taylor, Stephanie Lewendon-Lowe and Joel Anderson as the Director, Musical Director and Choreographer respectively.
 The band was made up of Stephanie Lewendon-Lowe on piano, Timothy Forrester on reeds (piccolo, flute, clarinet, alto saxophone), Caleb Garfinkel on guitar, Anthony Chircop on bass (electric and double bass) and Campbell Philips on drum kit.

 London (2019)

 It was announced in December 2018 that First Date would be included in a Musical theatre festival at The Other Palace in London.

 Moscow (2019)

 The Russian premiere of the musical took place on September 24, 2019, in the MDM theatre in Moscow.
 As of 2024, the show is still on.

+Croatia (2026)

+The Croatian premiere of the musical was announced on February 11th, 2026 set for March 6th, 2026.